-Crossing three or more time zones can wreck havoc on biological patterns and circadian rhythms.
-Melatonin, a hormone secreted by the pineal gland during darkness, causes us to feel drowsy when there is absence of light.
+Crossing three or more time zones can wreak havoc on biological patterns and circadian rhythms.
+Melatonin, a hormone secreted by the pineal gland during darkness, causes us to feel drowsy when there is an absence of light.

 Until melatonin levels are regulated and become adjusted to your new time zone, the chemical clock that suggests when to sleep will not be in sync with your new location.